AvashnaGovender/Tacotron/README.md

 # Additions to original repo:

-* Recipes for training Blizzard 2013 dataset (4 books: JE, EM, LCL & FFM)
+* Recipes for training Blizzard 2013 dataset (1, 2 or 4 books: JE, EM, LCL & FFM)
 * Recipe to train model with pre-aligned guides as in [Pre-Alignment Guided Attention for Improving Training Efficiency and Model Stability in End-to-End Speech Synthesis](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8703406)